timothyjward/osgi.enroute.site/_tutorial/030-tutorial_microservice.md

 This Tutorial walks through the creation of REST microservice comprised of the following structural elements:
 * An API module
-* A DAO Implemetation module
+* A DAO Implementation module
-* A Rest Service module
+* A Rest Service Implementation module
-* The Application module
+* The Composite Application module

+Each _Implementation_ and _Composite Application_ Module having a corresponding Index POM: i.e. a [dedicated curated repository](../FAQ/200-resolving.html#managing-repositories).

 The tutorial is Maven and command-line based; the reader may follow this verbatim or use their favorite Java/IDE.